patrickkunka/mixitup/docs/mixitup.md

 of MixItUp, or "mixers".
 All API methods can then be called using the mixer instance returned by the factory function.

-When loading MixItUp via a `&lsaquo;script%rsaquo;` tag, the factory function is accessed as the global variable `mixitup`.
+When loading MixItUp via a script tag, the factory function is accessed as the global variable `mixitup`.
 When using a module loader such as Browserify or RequireJS however, the factory function is exported directly into your module when you require the MixItUp library.